Actions Speak Louder Than Words

 HOPE Rehabilitation Services

+From 1983 to 2017, North Coast Medical was honored to have HOPE Rehabilitation Services integrated within our operations.
 It began with the Biehls’ passion to assist individuals with independence and comfort in daily living.
 Aside from supplying products for this purpose, nothing more clearly demonstrates this desire than the partnership with HOPE Rehabilitation Services.
 In 1983, in an unprecedented move, North Coast Medical became the first company in California to establish an onsite sheltered workshop for special needs individuals.
-Working side-by-side, North Coast Medical and HOPE have nurtured a relationship built upon a similar founding principle: the desire to help people experiencing difficulties in daily living flourish in their everyday environments.
+Working side-by-side, North Coast Medical and HOPE nurtured a relationship built upon a similar founding principle: the desire to help people experiencing difficulties in daily living flourish in their everyday environments.

 Humanitarian Aid